Amphiapple/OhioMod/LATEST.md

-Added balance changes for Monkey Buccaneer and Mortar Monkey
+Added more balance changes for Monkey Buccaneer